tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/brownfield.md

 ms.reviewer: azmetadatadev
 ---

-# Enable MSP on Existing VM/VMSS
+# Enable MSP on existing VM/VMSS
+This page explains the different ways
+Metadata Security Protocol (MSP) can be enabled on existing Virtual Machines (VM) or Virtual Machine Scale Sets (VMSS).
+MSP can be enabled via Portal, ARM template, or the REST API in pre-existing VMs.

 ## Prerequisites

-1. Ensure your image of choice is [compatible](./overview.md#compatibility).
+-  Ensure your image of choice is [compatible](./overview.md#compatibility).
-1. Familiarize yourself with the [basic configuration](./configuration.md#configuration) options.
+- Familiarize yourself with the [basic configuration](./configuration.md#configuration) options.

 ## Enable MSP on a VM

 ### With Azure Portal

 See [examples](./other-examples/portal.md).

+### With ARM template

 ### With REST API